J-P-Walter/Dream-Journal-Webapp/README.md

 You can find the finished project [here](https://jp-dream-journal.netlify.app/). \
 It was deployed using Netlify for the client side and Heroku for the api side.\
 There are still many things that could be implemented (first thing that comes to mind is a login system) and I am sure it could be optimized but I am extremely happy with the results.
-The project in its whole took me a little less than a standard work week, and I gained a lot of knowledge from more HTML/CSS practice to more experience in React to Express apis and CRUD architecture for using a database.
+The project in its whole took me a little less than a standard work week, and I gained a lot of knowledge: from more HTML/CSS practice to more experience in React to Express APIs and CRUD architecture for using a database.